 Artery Wall Disease Assessment

-More people die of heart attack and stroke, than from any other cause, and more than from all cancers put together.
+More people die of heart attack and stroke, than from any other cause.
 South Asians have a higher risk of heart attack death at a young age.
 They often have artery inflammation, and even heart disease, under age 301.
 If you know that you have this disease earlier, you can reduce your risk greatly!
 Since 2010, we have been helping patients detect their level of artery disease, called atherosclerosis, and make treatment decisions to maximize their reduction of heart attack and stroke risk.
 We use IMT & plaque ultrasound to both detect the presence of artery disease and to confirm the success of heart attack and stroke risk reduction treatments, not for predicting the chance of a heart attack or stroke at some time in the future.
 Patients make more effective treatment decisions based on knowing whether they have artery disease, how bad it is, and whether their efforts to reduce risk are working.

 The Cause of Artery Disease